 2. Loving relationships, family and friends, nurture and care

 These needs are at least as important as the basics above.
-We know that young children that are deprived of them (such as in Romanian orphanages of the 1990's, where babies and toddlers were warehoused without affection, stimulation, or personal connection) become severely compromised, often suffering from low IQ, along with psychological, neurological, and biological impairments.
+We know that when young children are deprived of them (such as in Romanian orphanages of the 1990's, where babies and toddlers were warehoused without affection, stimulation, or personal connection), they become severely compromised, often suffering from low IQ, along with psychological, neurological, and biological impairments.

 3. Safety and security

-In addition to the reliability and comfort of a loving family and friends, people need to have confidence that they will be able to work and meet their basic needs in the future.
+In addition to the reliability and comfort of a loving family and friends, people need to have confidence that they'll be able to work and meet their basic needs in the future.
 Those with no access to medical care feel helpless against injury or disease.
-Others who live in fear of war, terrorism, or with a corrupt government or police force do not have a sense of security.
+Others who live in fear of war, terrorism, or with a corrupt government or police force have no sense of security.

-If you are fortunate enough to have all of the fundamental needs met, then you naturally begin to seek a few "luxuries."
+If you're fortunate enough to have all of the essential needs met, then you naturally begin to seek a few "extras."